Review Generation App Comparison: Comparing the Cost, Features, and Functionality of Major Review Acquisition and Management Apps

 • Custom pricing for companies with more locations

 • 15 percent discount for annual billing agreements

-This application is designed especially for home contractors, but we aren’t going to recommend our service as the only solution for this industry.
+Our Assessment of Acquirly: While Aquirly was designed with home contractors, it will work for any service industry.
 Before you make a decision, check out some reviews from our customers.
 The simple interface and special in-person features are the primary advantages.

 • Post sharing on social media